 Cabbage

-Raw cabbage is a notorious gas producer.
-Its high fiber and complex sugars can lead to bloating.
+Raw cabbage is a notorious gas producer, and in addition to its high fiber, cabbages have complex sugars that lead to bloating.
 Cooking cabbage makes it more digestible and brings out its natural sweetness.
-Try sautéed cabbage or stuffed cabbage rolls for a comforting dish.
+Consider sautéed cabbage or stuffed cabbage rolls for a comforting dish.

 Beets

-While raw beets are nutritious, they’re tough on the digestive system.
-Cooking beets softens their texture and enhances their earthy sweetness.
-Roast or boil them for a vibrant, delicious addition to salads or side dishes.
+Beets While raw beets are more nutritious, they are really hard on the digestive system.
+Cooking beets makes them soft in texture and enhances their earthy sweetness.
+Roast or boil these bright beauties as a happy addition to salads or side dishes.

 Parsnips